1984, "Snacks" as they called him, Rick Jaeger

 The group also included Donnie Dacus on guitar!
 Now this

 guy had some credentials!
-He starred in the move "HAIR"
+He starred in the movIe "HAIR"

 and played with Chris Hillman, worked on Crosby, Stills